 Create the following domain model:

 For more information on creating a domain model, see How to Create a Basic Data Layer.

-Create overview and detail pages to manage the Customer and Order objects (for more information on creating these pages, see How To Create Your First Two Overview and Detail Pages).
+Create overview and detail pages to manage the Customer and Order objects (for more information on creating these pages, see How to Create Your First Two Overview & Detail Pages).